 Most pet health insurance plans have a few basics in common.
-You usually pay a monthly premium; select an annual or per incident deductible amount; can go to any veterinarian you choose; pay your vet first, file a claim and then get reimbursed; and pre-existing conditions and related treatments are not covered.
-Breeding issues, experimental treatments, and cosmetic surgery like declawing and tail docking are also typically not covered.
+You usually pay a monthly premium, select an annual or per incident deductible amount, can go to any veterinarian you choose, pay your vet first, file a claim and then get reimbursed; pre-existing conditions and related treatments are not covered.
+Breeding issues, experimental treatment, and cosmetic surgery like declawing and tail docking, are also typically not covered.
 There are also substantial differences between companies.
 These differences often impact if your claim is covered or how much you get reimbursed after a veterinary visit.
 Some of the most important differences are:

 Whether congenital and hereditary conditions (like hip dysplasia, heart defects, eye cataracts or diabetes) are covered.